vmware/container-service-extension/docs/cse3_1/CSE31.md

    Refer to [cluster share usage](CLUSTER_MANAGEMENT.html#cse31_cluster_share)

 ### 3.2 Kubernetes Container Clusters UI plugin
-For VCD 10.3.z, you must use the [Kubernetes Container Clusters UI plugin 3.y.0](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html) that comes with VCD to manage the cluster deployments.
+* For VCD 10.3.z, you must use the [Kubernetes Container Clusters UI plugin 3.y.0](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html) that comes with VCD to manage the cluster deployments.
+    * If using CSE 3.1.3 with VCD 10.3.1+, you must use Kubernetes Container Clusters UI plugin 3.3.0, which must be downloaded from VMware Cloud Director 10.3.3 Download page and installed into VCD 10.3.1+.
-For VCD 10.2.z, you must use the [Kubernetes Container Clusters UI plugin 2.y.0](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html) that comes with VCD to manage the cluster deployments.
+* For VCD 10.2.z, you must use the [Kubernetes Container Clusters UI plugin 2.y.0](https://docs.vmware.com/en/VMware-Cloud-Director/10.2/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-A1910FF9-B2CF-49DD-B031-D1245E8740AE.html) that comes with VCD to manage the cluster deployments.

-If you are working with VCD versions prior to 10.2, you must use the [Kubernetes Container Clusters UI plugin 1.0.3](CSE_UI_PLUGIN.html) to manage the cluster deployments.
+* If you are working with VCD versions prior to 10.2, you must use the [Kubernetes Container Clusters UI plugin 1.0.3](CSE_UI_PLUGIN.html) to manage the cluster deployments.

 <a name="faq"></a>
 ## 4. FAQ